ReDI-School/intro-java/lesson2/exercise1.md

   }
 }
 ```

 will it do the same as in question 2?

-can you assign a new String to _test_ after the print statement?
+Can you assign a new String to `test` after the print statement?
-if you print _test_ than again, what would be the output?
+if you print `test` than again, what would be the output?

 ### Question 3
 Java cannot only deal with text but also work with numbers.